 With more frequent communication, you wouldn’t want to make each meeting about the nuts and bolts of the business.
 Simply having the manager interact and learn about the employee’s life will increase the bond that they have.

 This bond leads to happier employees and people that feel like they are being heard in the workplace.
 It increases awareness of how your frontline workers are feeling and it gives the manager a chance to get to know the employees at a personal level.

 This is a more individualized employee engagement method, but it can work wonders.
 Simply taking 30 minutes more a week out of your manager and employee’s time can increase productivity, engagement, and employee satisfaction!

 4. Allow Work From Home

-	With new technology comes new innovation in terms of the benefits that companies can give.
+With new technology comes new innovation in terms of employee benefits.
 Working from home is a huge benefit that is relatively easy to implement now because of programs like Skype, Slack, and other online collaborative programs.

 Many jobs are already offered online, and the majority of workers are allowed at least one work-from-home day per week at their jobs.
 This creates an environment where working from home is preferred by a lot of workers and has proven to increase engagement drastically.

 Employees that work from home call in sick less often, work more optional hours and are much happier to stay at a job with such a huge benefit.
 You can always research how to accomplish this yourself.